 The keyword “conservatory” on its own has many meanings.
 You have no idea what that person is thinking.
 He could be considering buying a conservatory, wanting to learn about the types of conservatories, or looking for a company to install one.

 The ONLY time when this strategy is worth doing, is when you’re trying to literally dominate the sector.
 Its like doing mass advertising to everyone.
 Just like TV advertising at prime time.
 Companies like Everest and Anglian Home do this.
 Type in just the world “conservatory” and you’ll see their ads.

-If you’re aim is to attract leads from cold traffic where you haven’t warmed them up, then you might get some leads out of it.
+If you’re aim is to attract leads / sales from cold traffic where they haven’t been warmed up, then you might get some leads out of it.
 But then you’ve wasted budget on clicks where they were just starting their research process.